ACE (video game)

 ACE (an acronym for Air Combat Emulator) is a combat flight simulator video game published for the Commodore 64, VIC-20, and Plus/4 in 1985 by Cascade Games.
-It was ported to the Amstrad CPC, Amstrad PCW, Amiga, and ZX Spectrum.
+Conversions were released for the Amstrad CPC, Amstrad PCW, Amiga, and ZX Spectrum.
 The player takes the role of a fighter jet pilot defending the English coastland against an enemy invasion, having to fight off aerial, ground and naval forces while Allied bases evacuate.
 The display shows the plane's instrumentation and cockpit view.
+The game was developed with a budget of £40k by the small UK-based Cascade Games.

-The game was well-received and, despite various issues, it was lauded by critics as one of the best air combat simulators of the time and praised for its accessible gameplay.
-The game was developed with a budget of £40k by the small UK-based Cascade Games, who later produced two sequels.
+ACE was lauded by critics as one of the best air combat simulators of the time and praised for its accessible gameplay.
+Two sequels followed from Cascade Games.

 Plot

 ACE is set on the Southern coastland of England during an enemy invasion against the remaining Allied forces.
 The player takes the role of a fighter plane pilot, who must defeat the invasion.
 To accomplish this, the player pilots one of the three available Mark 2.1 AWAT (All-Weather All-Terrain) combat aircraft and is charged with defending the last three Allied airbases being evacuated in front of the enemy's advance.
 Despite being the lone defender and greatly outnumbered, they must fight enemy forces on all fronts: aerial, ground and naval.
 The player progresses through the game engaging different contingents of the invaders.
 Initially, they must intercept enemy fighter planes, helicopters and landing ground forces, including tanks, land bases and SAM sites.
 Once the enemy is sufficiently driven back, the player can engage the naval fleet.